bensadeh/circumflex/README.md

   <kbd>N</kbd>: repeat search backward
 </pre>

 `less` remembers your search term between sessions.
-This means that the next time you want to jump between top-level posts, you can hit <kbd>n</kbd> to go to the next `::` directly.
+This means that the next time you want to jump between top-level posts, you can hit <kbd>n</kbd> (without pressing <kbd>/</kbd> ) to go to the next `::` directly.

 ## 👓 Reader Mode
 Press <kbd>Space</kbd> to read the submission link in Reader Mode in the pager `less`.

-Note: some website do not work well with Reader Mode.
-Sites and submission types that are known to have compatibility issues will not open in Reader Mode.
+**Note**: some websites do not work well with Reader Mode.
+If the submission URL points to a domain with known Reader Mode incompatibility, the link cannot be opened in Reader Mode.
 See [validator.go](/validator/validator.go) for a full list of incompatible sites.

-If you suspect that Reader Mode might work on incompatible sites, press <kbd>t</kbd> to force Reader Mode for the submission link.
+If you suspect that Reader Mode might work on incompatible domain and you want to bypass  the validation step, press <kbd>t</kbd> to force open the article in Reader Mode.
+If the validation list is inaccurate, please let me know.

 ## 🌈 Syntax highlighting
 ### Comment section